 Read the April 2012 IACP President's Message - What is PREA?
 And Why Does it Matter to Law Enforcement?

 Review IACP's informational brochure - Ensuring Safety and Reducing Liability in Police Lockups & Holding Cells: How New PREA Guidelines Affect Law Enforcement (PDF)

-Please be on the lookout for our Investigating Sexual Assault and Sex Related Crimes in Confinement Settings Roll Call Video - COMING SPRING 2015!
+Please be on the lookout for our Investigating Sexual Assault and Sex Related Crimes in Confinement Settings Roll Call Video - COMING SPRING/SUMMER 2015!
 Available on this webpage at no cost.

 What is the Prison Rape Elimination Act?

 In 2003 the Prison Rape Elimination Act (PREA) was signed into law.
 PREA is intended to eliminate sexual assaults of all individuals in confinement.
 PREA applies to prisons, community correctional facilities, juvenile detention facilities, and it also encompasses local jails and lockups.

 PREA defines “lockup” as a facility that contains holding cells, cell blocks, or other secure enclosures that are: